Bruin Learn: Your Guide to UCLA’s Learning Management System

 What is Bruin Learn?

-Bruin Learn is UCLA’s official learning management system, built on the Canvas platform, providing centralized access to courses, grades, materials, and academic communication.
+Bruin Learn is UCLA’s official learning management system, built on the Canvas platform, providing centralized access to courses, grades, materials, and academic communication tools.

 How do students access Bruin Learn?